The art of knowing

 A better approach is to say, “I’m sorry I snapped at you yesterday.”
 This is short and heartfelt, and it offers no excuses for your behaviour.

-Tip: Make sure that you are fair to yourself when you make an apology.
-There is a fine balance between taking full responsibility and taking responsibility for too much.
+Tip: Make sure that you are fair to yourself when you apologize.
+There is a fine balance between taking full responsibility and taking too much responsibility.

 Don’t expect instant forgiveness